 - At lower altitudes from NRP 20/US$0,2 per cup

 - At higher altitudes up to NRP 90/US$0,9 per cup

-Accommodation is very cheap on the route, average price for a double room with or without attached bathroom is NRP 200-300/US$2-3, they might ask more but always agree with that price in the end.
+Accommodation is very cheap on the route, the average price for a double room with or without an attached bathroom is NRP 200-300/US$2-3, they might ask more but always agree with that price in the end.
 A room for one person is about NRP 200/US$2 average.
 You have to eat dinner and breakfast at your guesthouse if you don’t you’ll pay much more for the room.
-Food not accommodation is the main income for locals.
+Food, not accommodation is the main income for locals.
 Sometimes we were not charged for the room at all even when we were supposed to we figured out that if you eat 3 meals like we usually did they think you spend enough money and don’t charge you for the room.
-Some place say in the beginning you can stay for free if you eat there.
+Some places say in the beginning you can stay for free if you eat there.

 Transport.
 Prices depend on how far you go and if you use a bus or a jeep.
-Bus from Pokhara to Besisahar costs NRP 265/US$2,5 pp., bus from Besisahar to Bhulbhule – NRP 150/US$1,4 pp., jeep from Besisahar to Manang (the end of the road) – NRP 5000/US$45 pp. but I believe this price is negotiable and depends on your negotiation skills and what kind of jeep you take.
+Bus from Pokhara to Besisahar costs NRP 265/US$2,5 pp., bus from Besisahar to Bhulbhule – NRP 150/US$1,4 pp., a jeep from Besisahar to Manang (the end of the road) – NRP 5000/US$45 pp. but I believe this price is negotiable and depends on your negotiation skills and what kind of jeep you take.
 If it’s a jeep that transport tourists it will be more expensive if you can get on a jeep that carries supplies it’ll be cheaper.
 We met a tourist that paid NRP 2500/US$22 pp. to get from Besisahar to Chame in a supply jeep.

-* We didn’t pay for accommodation (5 nights) in Upper Pisang, Yak Kharka, Thorong Phedi, Muktinath and Ghandruk.
+* We didn’t pay for accommodation (5 nights) in Upper Pisang, Yak Kharka, Thorong Phedi, Muktinath, and Ghandruk.